IanAlbuquerque/ceu-basic/README.md

 With that in mind, we do not expect the library to do everything that a advanced programmer might want a graphics library to do.

-One important milestone of the project is being able to rewrite programs in Céu that use Céu-SDL using only the graphic library being developed.
+One important milestone of the project is being able to rewrite programs in Céu that use Céu-SDL using only the graphics library being developed.
 One of those programs are:

 https://github.com/fsantanna/ceu-sdl-storm